-The rooms are beachside and it looks like a the ocean vomited up its contents onto the beach.
+The rooms are beachside and it looks like an ocean vomited up its contents onto the beach.
 The storm brought a lot of flooding and damage to the city, which we see the next day.
 I have so much adrenaline going through my veins that I doubt that I’ll ever sleep again.

-But, in California the water disappears quickly and is dissipated by the sun.
+But, in California, the water disappears quickly and is dissipated by the sun.
 And, if anyone is happy about a storm it’s the surfers.
 Storm = great waves and they were out bright and early the next day.